 The South African Risk and Vulnerability Atlas is an open access platform that unites data to solve complex interconnected problems.
 SARVA is a living collection of global change resources – including scientific data and long-term observations, static content, references to documentation and reports, and other digital objects.

 SARVA is an initiative of the Department of Science and Innovation and forms a 10-year Global Change Grand Challenge.
-It is currently in its third phase of implementation with this phase focusing on data access and value-added products for decision-making.
+It is currently in its third phase of implementation.